Jerrold D. Green

-Jerrold D. Green is the president and chief executive officer of the Pacific Council on International Policy in Los Angeles, California.
-He is concurrently a research professor at the University of Southern California Annenberg School for Communication and Journalism.
+Jerrold D. Green is an American academician who is the Global Advisor to Cedars-Sinai, a Los Angeles based healthcare organization, and a Senior Fellow at the UCLA Burkle Center for International Relations.
+Prior to this he was President and Chief Executive Officer of the Pacific Council on International Policy and a Research Professor of Communication, Business, and International Relations at the University of Southern California.
+Green was a Partner at Best Associates in Dallas, Texas.
+He also occupied senior management positions at the RAND Corporation.

-Previously, he has served as partner and executive vice president for International Operations at Best Associates in Dallas, Texas.
-He also occupied a number of senior management positions at the RAND Corporation in Santa Monica, California, where he was awarded the RAND Medal for Excellence.
-Among these positions, he served as corporate research manager, director of international programs and development, and director of the Center for Middle East Public Policy.
-He has also served as a professor of political science at the University of Michigan and the University of Arizona.

-His work on Middle East policy and politics has appeared in such publications as Comparative Politics, The Harvard Journal of World Affairs, The Huffington Post, the Iranian Journal of International Affairs, Politique Étrangère, the RAND Review, Survival, World Politics, and many others.
+Green's work on Middle East policy and politics has appeared in Comparative Politics, The Harvard Journal of World Affairs, The Huffington Post, the Iranian Journal of International Affairs, Politique Étrangère, the RAND Review, Survival, World Politics.

 Early life

-Born in Boston, Massachusetts, he graduated with a B.A. with Distinction in politics (summa cum laude) from University of Massachusetts at Boston.
+Born in Boston, Massachusetts, Green graduated with a B.A. in politics from University of Massachusetts at Boston.
 He has both a M.A. and Ph.D. in political science from the University of Chicago, where he specialized in Middle East politics.
 Green conducted research in Iran during the period of the Iranian Revolution as a fellow at the Tehran-based Iran Communications and Development Institute.

 Green was awarded a Fulbright Fellowship to Cairo University in 1982.
 Green started his academic career as a professor in the Department of Political Science and Center for Near Eastern and North African Studies at the University of Michigan.
 He then became a professor of political science and sociology at the University of Arizona, where he served as director for The Center for Middle Eastern Studies.
 He is a member of the Council on Foreign Relations, has served on numerous study groups focusing on international policy, as well as track II initiatives with Iran and Libya.
-He has spoken at conferences and other gatherings around the world.